Dial Test Indicators

 Mahr (Puppitast) manufactured in Germany, part of the pre-Mahr-Federal conglomeration.
 These are structurally similar to Bestest, Tesatast and Girodtast indicators.
 The handsome bodies are somewhat sturdier and have textured sides which might, under some circumstances, keep them from slipping out of your hands.
 The crystal can rather easily be replaced without tools and this is an advantage over Bestest and Tesatast.
 Discontinued.

-Mercer manufactured in Switzerland but for some reason the dial sometimes reads "England."
+Mercer manufactured in Switzerland but for some reason the dial sometimes reads "England" (possibly because they are trying to use up old dials).
 These are manufactured by Tesa for the English market and are identical to Compac indicators (see above) with the obviously different dial.
 Mercer offers several configurations not found in the Compac line.
-Like the Compac brand, these are currently out of production.
-It is not known when or if production will resume.
+They are available from Brown & Sharpe distributors by request.

 MHC Industrial Supply made in China.
 Whenever the country of origin is not printed on the indicator dial, you can be assured it's Chinese.
 For some reason they can get away with that.

 Mitutoyo new models, completely redesigned, are manufactured in Japan.
-Some models are available with optically scanable serial numbers on the dial face.
+Some models are available with optically scannable serial numbers on the dial face.
 The weaknesses of older models have been corrected but in an effort at cost saving, these new models have weaknesses of their own.
 The new "pocket" models 513-512 and 513-518 are a major improvement in design and construction over the old models and can be recommended.
 The other models don't compare with their European counterparts.
 The newer slanted dials which mimic the Swiss Interapid indicator have one significant difference: they are accurate when the contact point is used at an angle of 0°.
+This could be a source of confusion—and error—in a shop which uses both brands.

 Mueller old models were made in England.